zazum/vscode-docs/docs/python/debugging.md

 **For general debugging features** such as inspecting variables, setting breakpoints, and other activities that aren't language-dependent, review [VS Code debugging](/docs/editor/debugging.md).

-This article addresses only those considerations that are specific to Python, mainly Python-specific debugging *configurations*, including the necessary steps for specific app types and remote debugging.
+This article addresses debugging *configurations*, including the necessary steps for specific app types and remote debugging.

 ## Initialize configurations